h405u/abd_rg/README.md

 > The hottest new programming language is English
 >
-> - *Andrej Karpathy*
+> *Andrej Karpathy*

 ## Environment

-This model are tested under macOS 14.3 with the following specifications.
+This model is tested under macOS 14.3 with the following specifications.

 - python 3.11.4
 - pytorch 2.1.0